rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ## The traditional view: Header Interface 🤵‍♂️

-Martin fowler defines the traditional view I had of interfaces as a *[Header Interface](https://martinfowler.com/bliki/HeaderInterface.html)*.
+Martin Fowler defines the traditional view I had of interfaces as a *[Header Interface](https://martinfowler.com/bliki/HeaderInterface.html)*.
 A Header Interface is an interface which defines all public behaviour of a class.
 Let's have a look at an example.